"False"

 Living in Sweden

 Do you want to know more about living in Sweden?
-Check out the website The official site of Sweden to read and learn more about the people in sweden, our traditions, our nature and how it is to work and study here.
+Check out the website The official site sweden.se to read and learn more about the people in Sweden, our traditions, our nature and what working and studying here is like.
 You can also visit the website Visit Sweden to find out the best destinations to discover and what food you must try when visiting Sweden.

 Umeå, Sweden and the Swedes